dqops/dqo/docs/getting-started/review-results-on-dashboards/review-results-on-dashboards.md

-# Inspect results on the dashboards
+# Review results on the dashboards

 In the [previous step](../run-data-quality-checks/run-data-quality-checks.md) we run two data quality check: table-level [row_count](../../checks/table/standard/row-count.md) and column-level [nulls_percent](../../checks/column/nulls/not-nulls-percent.md) on BigQuery public dataset Austin Crime Data.

-Now let's inspect the results with the data quality dashboards.
+Now let's review the results on the data quality dashboards.
 This is a unique feature of DQO allowing for the display of [data quality KPI](../../dqo-concepts/data-quality-kpis/data-quality-kpis.md).

 In DQO, you can choose from a variety of built-in dashboard groups.